快速導覽

 Hong Kong itinerary – itinerary for the next day

-Since we have already visited most of the scenic spots in Central on the first day of our itinerary, of course we must make arrangements to go to Kowloon on the second day.
-In addition to enjoying the view of Victoria Harbor from another angle, you can also visit some scenes that often appear in Hong Kong movies and take advantage of shopping opportunities in large shopping malls!
+Since we have already visited most of the scenic spots in Central on the first day of our itinerary, of course we must visit the Kowloon Peninsula on the second day.

 Hong Kong trip planning – next morning